Vânători de munte: Origins and World War I

 In 1883, the Mountain Artillery was formed with one battery assigned to each of the four Army Corps.
 In 1913 and 1915, two divizions of Mountain Artillery were formed, each with 4 batteries.
 These were further integrated into the 1st Mountain Artillery Regiment in 1916, with the headquarters in Târgu Jiu.
-Another 8 batteries were added to the Regiment before Romania's entry in the First World War.
+Another 8 batteries were added to the Regiment before Romania's entry in World War I.

 Despite several initiatives starting in 1889, the first mountain troops were formed in November 1916.
 Through Order no. 294, the Military School of Skiing was transformed in the "Corps of Mountain Hunters" (Corpul Vânătorilor de munte).
 It was organized in three battalions, each with three companies.
 In January 1917, the Corps was reorganized into the "Mountain Hunter Battalion" (Batalionul Vânătorilor de Munte).
 It consisted of 5 infantry companies, 2 machine gun companies and a wireless telegraphy section.
 Each company took a nickname: the 1st was nicknamed Tigrii, the 2nd Șoimii, the 3rd Haiducii, the 4th Leii, and the 5th Pandurii, while the 1st and 2nd machine gun companies were nicknamed Smeii and Balaurii respectively.
 This tradition was kept until after the Second World War.

 The Mountain Hunter Battalion first saw combat during the Third Battle of Oituz.
-The vânători de munte companies were deployed at Cireșoaia and Coșna, where between 20th and 26th of August they fought against the Württemberg mountain battalion of the German Alpenkorps, winning the engagement.
-The Germans eventually managed to take the two peaks, but failed to break the Romanain lines further.
+The vânători de munte companies were deployed at Cireșoaia and Coșna, where between 20th and 26 August 1917 they fought against the Württemberg mountain battalion of the German Alpenkorps, winning the engagement.
+The Germans eventually managed to take the two peaks, but failed to break the Romanian lines further.
 On 30 October 1917, the Battalion was transformed into a Regiment, and Prince Carol was named as its honorific commander.
 From March 1919, the Regiment participated in the Hungarian–Romanian War.